ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/DCmon.md

 ### Server Agent
 - `cd server && npm install`
-- `.env` variables prefixed `DCMON_...` (see `.env.example`).
+- Copy `.env.example` to `.env` and fill in WMON/DCMon/Pool/Paymaster details (see new automation knobs).
-- `npm run agent` ? runs the dry-run loop.
+- `npm run agent` starts the automation loop locally.
+On EC2 use PM2: `pm2 start server/dcmon-agent.js --name dcmon-agent` (see runbook).
-- `npm run swap:add` ? append a swap entry for testing queue processing.
+- `npm run swap:add` opens an interactive prompt to enqueue buy-in, cash-out, pool, or paymaster jobs for the queue processor.

 ## High-Level Architecture

 1. **DCmon Token Contract**
    - ERC-20 (via OpenZeppelin) with deposit and withdraw for underlying WMON (wrapped Monad native).
-   - `recordRewards` function accepts staking rewards (MON) from the operator and splits automatically (70/30).
+   - `recordRewards` accepts staking rewards (WMON) from the operator and splits automatically (70/30) to the configured treasuries.
    - Optional `distributePlayerReward` helper moves funds from the player pool to reward recipients.
-   - Contract lives at `Contracts/DCMon.sol` (new file added in this patch).

 2. **Agent / Backend Worker**
-   - Handles swaps and treasury flows: MON/USDC <-> DCMon (once DEX routes exist) and interim wrap/unwrap/deposit cycles when liquidity is pre-provisioned.
-   - Monitors paymaster balance.
-When low, converts a portion of DCmon to MON (or native) and funds the paymaster account.
-   - Calls `recordRewards` when staking rewards are harvested.
-   - Maintains an encrypted audit log of all swaps/payouts.
-The key is derived from the owner wallet; only the house can decrypt.
+   - Automates pool funding: wraps native MON as needed, maintains approvals, and deposits WMON into the BankrollPool when DCMon liquidity drops below targets.
+   - Maintains a WMON buffer in the pool for cash-outs by redeeming DCmon back to WMON when thresholds are breached.
+   - Tops up the AA paymaster by withdrawing or unwrapping WMON and sending native MON whenever balance falls below the configured minimum (supports chunking to limit spend).
+   - Records staking rewards by calling `recordRewards` once the operator wallet accumulates the minimum payout threshold.
+   - Processes a swap queue (buy-in, cash-out, pool_deposit/pool_redeem, paymaster) with encrypted audit logging for every action.

 3. **On-Chain Games**
-   - Update `HoldemPoker.sol` (and other games) to accept DCmon for buy-ins.
+   - `BankrollPool` authorises games to request DCmon payouts; games interact with the pool rather than holding treasury balances directly.
    - Chips/tracking: maintain seat balances in DCmon or convert to numeric chips pegged to DCmon price.
 Future improvement: support dynamic pricing if DCmon deviates from MON.

 4. **Frontend**